Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Training Stability Experiments on other

-Similar to our experiments in Section~\ref{sec:stability}, we compare the verified errors obtained by CROWN-IBP, Natural-IBP and Pure-IBP under different $\epsilon$ schedule lengths (30, 90, 120).
-We present the best, worst and median verified errors over all 17 models for CIFAR-10 in Figure~\ref{fig:cifarepsschedule1} and ~\ref{fig:cifarepsschedule2}, at $\epsilon=\{\frac{2}{255}, \frac{8}{255}\}$.
-The upper and lower bound of an error bar are the worst and best verified error, respectively, and the lines go through median values.
-CROWN-IBP can improve training stability, and consistently outperform other methods.
-Pure-IBP cannot stably converge on all models when $\epsilon$ schedule is short, and verified errors tend to be higher.
-Natural-IBP is sensitive to $\kappa$ setting; with $\kappa=0.5$ many models have high robust errors (as shown in Figure~\ref{fig:cifarepsschedule2_8-255}).
+Similar to our experiments in Section~\ref{sec:stability}, we compare the verified errors obtained by CROWN-IBP and IBP under different $\epsilon$ schedule lengths (10, 15, 30, 60) on MNIST and (30,60,90,120) on CIFAR-10.
+We present the best, worst and median verified errors over all 18 models for MNIST in Figure~\ref{fig:epsschedulel}, ~\ref{fig:epsschedule} at $\epsilon \in \{0.1, 0.2, 0.3\}$ and 9 small models for CIFAR-10 in Figure~\ref{fig:epsschedulecifarextra}.
+The upper and lower ends of an error bar are the worst and best verified error, respectively, and the solid boxes represent median values.
+CROWN-IBP can improve training stability, and consistently outperform IBP under different schedule length and $\kappa$ settings.